AbdelrahmanGalhom/Breast-Cancer-Project/README.md

 curl -X POST "http://127.0.0.1:8000/predict" -H "Content-Type: application/json" -d '{"feature1": value1, "feature2": value2, ...}'
 ```

-## Contributing

-To contribute to this project, follow these steps:

-1. Fork the repository.
-2. Create a new branch: `git checkout -b feature-branch`.
-3. Make your changes and commit them: `git commit -m 'Add some feature'`.
-4. Push to the branch: `git push origin feature-branch`.
-5. Submit a pull request.

-## License

-This project is licensed under the MIT License.
-See the `LICENSE` file for more information.

 ## Contact

-If you have any questions or suggestions, feel free to contact the project maintainer at [your-email@example.com].
+If you have any questions or suggestions, feel free to contact the project maintainer at [abdelrahman.galhom@ejust.edu.eg].